-I invite you to take a moment, right now as you are reading these lines and and hit the pause button of the never ending parade of thoughts and to do lists.
+Tonight will be the longest night of the year and a seasonally-supported opportunity for you to bask in the silence of the dark.
+Take a moment, right now as you are reading these lines and hit the pause button of the never-ending parade of thoughts and to-do list.
 Let the phone or computer enter “hibernation”.
 Bring your attention to your sit bones and allow your body to enter Silence…

-Warm, hearty soups, whole grains and roasted nuts feel good on cold days.
-Dried foods, small dark beans, seaweeds and steamed winter greens fortify the Kidneys (the organ that corresponds to winter time according to Chinese Medicine).
+Warm, hearty soups, whole grains, and roasted nuts feel good on cold days.
+Dried foods, small dark beans, seaweeds, and steamed winter greens fortify the Kidneys (the organ that corresponds to winter time according to Chinese Medicine).
 You may want to cook foods longer, at lower temperatures and with less water.
-Thich Nhat Hanh’s wise teachings recommend us to eat mindfully.
-Here is one out of many of the beautiful verses that we can “digest” as we eat: “In this food I see clearly the presence of the entire Universe supporting my existence” .

 To your Wisdom!